-- Telemetry logs (also known as “tlogs”) are recorded by the Mission Planner (or other ground station) when you connect ArduPilot to your computer via a telemetry link.
+- Telemetry logs (also known as “tlogs”) are recorded by the ground station (i.e. Mission Planner) on the local PC when the autopilot is connected via a telemetry link

 If you are not yet familiar with the basics of these log files, first review the introductory pages to understand where these logs are stored and how you can download and view the information held within them.